 When you drive into the garage, your front and back tires will drive over the front lip.
-It’s like a pool noodle speed bump.
+The mat lip is similar to a pool noodle speed bump.

 Warranties aren’t spectacular at around 1 year limited.
 In general, PVC fabric is resistant to moisture, sun fade and garage chemicals.

 Use a containment mat for water management, not for strength and durability.
 They’re not strong like plastic tiles.
 In fact, some won’t hold up to studded snow tires.

 Containment mats have no noise factor beyond the sound of a little bit of fabric rustling on a very quiet day.

 You do not need any tools to lay out a containment mat.